bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Scroll refactor
 * Each call to updateScrollStore is its own action creator.
     * Consolidate them as patterns emerge.
-* Scroll listener refactor.
-    * Knows not to scroll when logue.
-Remove this check elsewhere.
 * Eventually pass actions as json.

 # Issues